 We do a lot of listening in this first consultation.
 The more we understand your past, present situation and future aspirations, the better equipped we are to help you.
-Fiducian’s experienced financial planners will ask exactly the right questions to help you think about your life and values and articulate how you see your future.
+Fiducian’s experienced financial advisers will ask exactly the right questions to help you think about your life and values and articulate how you see your future.

 And of course, at this first meeting we talk about money.
 As well as the facts of your financial situation (your level of savings, home ownership, super, any insurance cover), we try to understand your psychological attitude to money and in particular how you feel about investing, because this will have a huge bearing on the financial strategy we’ll eventually recommend.

 Some of our clients first come to us because they want help with a single more specialised aspect of their personal finances, rather than for advice on their holistic situation.
-This is fine too – a Fiducian financial planner will be equally happy to meet if you’d like to concentrate on a particular topic such as aged care, or estate planning.
+This is fine too – a Fiducian financial adviser will be equally happy to meet if you’d like to concentrate on a particular topic such as aged care, or estate planning.